ObeoNetwork/GraphicalServerProtocol/specification.md

-# Graphical Server Protocol
+# Graphical Language Server Protocol

-This document describes the first version of the graphical server protocol.
-An implementation of the complete protocol described here can be found in the web-based prototype of [Eclipse Sirius](https://www.eclipse.org/sirius/) realized by [Obeo](https://www.obeo.fr).
-This prototype has been created on top of [Sprotty](https://github.com/theia-ide/sprotty) which has defined and implemented the core parts of this protocol.
+The graphical language server protocol heavily builds on the client-server protocol defined in [Sprotty](https://github.com/theia-ide/sprotty), but adds additional actions to enable editing capabilities, etc. Below, we first introduce the base protocol and action types defined in Sprotty, and subsequently discuss actions that have been added on top of the base protocol to enable editing of diagrams, as well as additional action types.

-## Base Protocol
+## Sprotty's Client-server Protocol

-The following TypeScript definitions describe the base protocol:
+The following TypeScript definitions describe the base protocol as defined in the client-server protocol of Sprotty.
+Note that the following documentation describes the classes defined in Sprotty and largely reuses their class documentation.

 ### ActionMessage
-A general message as defined by JSON.
-It holds the action that are transmited between the client and the server.
+A general message serves as an envelope carrying an action to be transmited between the client and the server.

 ```typescript
 class ActionMessage {